armandmcqueen/conclib/README.md

 ## Usage - Tickers

 A `Ticker` is a thread that runs a function at a regular interval.
 In `conclib`, it is designed to look similar to an `Actor`.
+The primary use case is to send a message to an `Actor` at a regular interval so that it can have scheduled behavior while still using the Actor paradigm (e.g. handling other tasks, clean shutdown, etc).

 Note: Currently you need to explicitly shut down the `Ticker` in both `Actor.on_stop` and `Actor.on_failure` to make sure `pykka.ActorRegistry.stop_all()` always cleans up all threads.